-Summary 2018: One new traffic mitigation agreement was entered into during 2018.
-The City of Goleta and the City of Santa Barbara resolved the dispute over two development projects recently approved by Santa Barbara at 6100 Hollister Avenue and 6210-6290 Hollister Avenue, which relates to new development and the expansion of uses on properties around the Santa Barbara Municipal Airport and their impacts to City of Goleta streets and intersections.
-Additionally, the City continues to work with the County of Santa Barbara on a reciprocal mitigation agreement for the payment of mitigation fees from private developers for new development in Goleta.
+Summary 2019: No new traffic mitigation agreements were entered into during 2019.
+However, the City continues to work with the County of Santa Barbara on a reciprocal mitigation agreement for the payment of mitigation fees from private developers for new development in Goleta.